-In this article, I will talk about why Christina Jenkins was considered the lady who invented hair extensions and all those related facts.
+In this article, I will talk about the inventors of ancient and modern hair extensions and all those related facts.

 Keep reading to learn more!